codebasics/interview-help/sde-interview-prep.md

    3. Many companies give interview material in advance to a candidate who is being interviewed.
 Do a proper study of that material before going to the interview.
    4. Be honest.
 Don't overcommit.

+### 6. Salary Negotiation 💰
+   1. [levels.fyi](https://www.levels.fyi/) and [teamblind](https://www.teamblind.com/) are two good resources that can help you get an understanding on how much you salary you should get
+   2. You can use negotiation coaching services e.g. [levels.fyi negotiation coaching](https://www.levels.fyi/services/?from=subnav) to acquire skills on how to negotiate salaries

 ### Useful References